Become a WGXC Volunteer

 The WGXC Outreach Advisory Committee.

-This advisory committee convenes on the first Thursday of every month at4:30 p.m., and currently alternates its location between the WGXC Hudson Studio, and the Catskill Community Center.
+This advisory committee convenes on the first Thursday of every month at 6 p.m. at the WGXC Hudson Studio.
 The WGXC Outreach Advisory Committee sets and meets goals in order to engage new audiences.
 The advisory committee ensures representation in the community whether staffing a table at a community event, speaking to a group about the station, or attending events on behalf of WGXC.
 To get involved with the Outreach Committee, email Outreach Coordinator Jess Puglisi.

 WGXC Fundraising Advisory Committee.